International Institute of Refrigeration: Section C: Biology and Food Technology

 Commission C1 Cryobiology, Cryomedicine and Health Products have clearly defined objectives in cryobiology, cryomedicine and health products research; knowledge dissemination; technology transfer and education.

-This commission is truly active and participates in the various workshop series on cryoprocessing of biopharmaceuticals and biomaterials, as well as establishing innovative e-training actions concerning the commission's multidisciplinary needs as well as the interdisciplinary needs of the following commissions: A1 Cryophysics, Cryoengineering, A2 Liquefaction and Separation of Gases and finally C1 Cryobiology, Cyomedicine and Health Products.
+This commission participates in the various workshop series on cryoprocessing of biopharmaceuticals and biomaterials, as well as establishing training actions concerning the commission's multidisciplinary and interdisciplinary needs, including for the following commissions: A1 Cryophysics, Cryoengineering, A2 Liquefaction and Separation of Gases, and C1 Cryobiology, Cyomedicine and Health Products.